ioios-io/demos/Home Assistant with ESPHome/2a. Scenes & Consistency/README.md

    - homeassistant.service:
       service: light.turn_off
       data:
-        entity_id: light.${deviceParent}_lights
+        entity_id: light.${lightGroup}_lights
 ```

 ## Create Your Scenes
 To create the scenes, I've found HA's Scene Editor to be very useful.
 When programming 6 lights, it's useful to set them with the live preview the editor give you.
 Ensure your scene names match the convention used above.

 *i.e. The deviceParent in the ESPHome YAML must match the text before the scene name.
 So, if deviceParent is bedroom1 then the scenes need to be called bedroom1_bright, bedroom1_relax and bedroom1_cosy.*
 ![Home Assistant Scene Editor](https://raw.githubusercontent.com/ioios-io/demos/main/Home%20Assistant%20with%20ESPHome/assets/SceneEditor.png)

 ## Conclusion
 In practice this means that I have at least 3 light switches in every room and they all operate in the same consistent manner.
-Every room's light switches all use the one YAML file so updating them all in ESPHome is very fast.
+Every room's light switches all use the one YAML file so updating them all in ESPHome is very quick.
 I intend to add an action for a extra long press which will turn off the lights after a set period, say 30 minutes.
 I'm sure you can figure out yourself how to add that function to yours. ;)

 ___